Case Study

 - San Diego television news producer

-San Diego County has experienced devastating wildfires, including the 2003 Cedar Fire (15 deaths, 2,820 structures destroyed) and the 2007 Witch Creek Fire (2 deaths, 1,125 homes destroyed).
-During these events, scanner access helped residents understand evacuation orders and road closures.
+San Diego County has burned badly before: the 2003 Cedar Fire killed 15 people and destroyed 2,820 structures; the 2007 Witch Creek Fire killed 2 and burned 1,125 homes.
+During both fires, scanner access gave residents real-time information about evacuation orders and road closures.

 Eastern Backcountry